gradio-app/gradio/guides/05_chatbots/03_agents-and-tool-usage.md

 Tags: LLM, AGENTS, CHAT
 Related spaces: https://huggingface.co/spaces/gradio/agent_chatbot, https://huggingface.co/spaces/gradio/langchain-agent

 The Gradio Chatbot can natively display intermediate thoughts and tool usage.
-This makes it perfect for creating UIs for LLM agents.
+This makes it perfect for creating UIs for LLM agents and Thinking LLMs.
 This guide will show you how.

 ## The metadata key

 In addition to the `content` and `role` keys, the messages dictionary accepts a `metadata` key.
 At present, the `metadata` key accepts a dictionary with a single key called `title`.
 If you specify a `title` for the message, it will be displayed in a collapsible box.

-Here is an example, were we display the agent's thought to use a weather API tool to answer the user query.
+Here is an example, where we display the agent's thought to use a weather API tool to answer the user query.

 ```python
 with gr.Blocks() as demo: